felipereyel/update-notion/README.md

 If you want a different status than the name of the triggered action, you can input a mapping value with this input

+## Envs

+Your action needs to be able to access the following envs:

+- NOTION_DATABASE_ID
+- NOTION_BOT_SECRET_KEY (create an integration to get one.
+Then share the database with the integration)

 ## Example usage

 ```